Watertown mayor’s race looking promising for SDGOP National Committeeman over, Ried Holien wins

 FINAL UPDATE

-Holien with 3010 over Caron, who was turned out of office on a nearly 2-1 vote, with 1237 votes
+Holien with 3010 over Caron, who was turned out of office on a more than 2-1 vote, with 1237 votes

 looking promising for SDGOP National Committeemanover, Ried Holien wins”